 Moving to a new country is a huge change.
 It can take time to feel at home and get to know your way around.

 Your Pacific community will be an important source of support for you and your family.
-There are also a number of community organisations, such as the Citizens’ Advice Bureau (CAB), that have useful services and information.
+There are also community organisations that have useful services and information, such as the Citizens’ Advice Bureau (CAB).

-There are community organisations that can help with your English, where you can learn informal and local Kiwi expressions.
-They can also help you with English as it is used in Kiwi workplaces.
+There are community organisations that can help with your English.
+They can help you learn local Kiwi expressions and help you understand how to use English in Kiwi workplaces.